DelroyGayle/KoolAIChess/README.md

 #### 1) Class: Piece

-This is the Class that is the Base Classes for all the Chess Pieces.
+This Class is the Base Class for all the Chess Pieces.

 As a basis I adopted the way that X.S. had implemented the Pieces' Class in [this code](https://github.com/xsanon/chess/blob/main/src/piece.py)